Blog

 Profit = €2,000 x 1% x 6% x 500 = €600

-The second thing to include in your thinking and in your way of betting is, of course, composure.
-Even if you have a large sample size, it is almost inevitable that there will be slack periods in sports betting.
-This is known as variance.
+The second thing to include in your reflection and way of betting is, of course, keeping your cool.
+Even with a significant sample, it is almost mandatory to experience dry spells in sports betting, known as “variance”

 Tuesday, June 20, 2023